 Green Round Table to Enhance Cooperation Among Environment Stakeholders

-The Ministry of Foreign Affairs launched the “Green Round Table” in November 2016 to discuss ways to strengthen cooperation and synergies among international organizations and domestic agencies related to green economy.
-By 2018, four rounds of the Green Round Table were held.
+The Ministry of Foreign Affairs launched the “Green Round Table” in November 2016 to discuss ways to strengthen cooperation between international organizations and domestic agencies related to climate change environment and green economy.
+By 2019, six rounds of the Green Round Table were held.